alecsandrei/PySAGA-cmd/README.md

 outputs = pipe.execute(verbose=True)
 ```

-Notice the use of the truediv operator.
+Notice the use of the **or** operator operator.
 Also, notice how we can create temporary intermediate files by using **temp** as the path.
 This is useful because we didn't care about the sinkroute and dem_preproc grids and we didn't want to save them, we only wanted to use them as input for other tools.

 To visualize the temporary files, access the **temp_files** attribute of SAGA.